Sagar160/basketball_video_analysis/README.md

-## Screenshots
+## Position of Ball, Hoop and Backboard

+1. Position of ball, hoop and backboard

 ![](output_data/Screenshot%20from%202023-09-16%2019-13-45.png)

-Position of ball, hoop and backboard
+2. position of ball with respect to hoop

 ![](output_data/Screenshot%20from%202023-09-16%2019-13-01.png)

-position of ball with respect to hoop

 ## Logic